frysop/sewsocial/README.md

 You can break the credits section up into Content and Media, depending on what you have included in your project.

-hex to RGB color converter rapidtables.compixelied.com-convert jpg images to webp
+hex to RGB color converter rapidtables.compixelied.com-convert jpg images to webp tinyPNG.com-compress images to make site more responsive All images are from pexels.com coolors.com- used hero image to generate pallettes. https://coolors.co/palette/8b79ab-965190-53316a-dee6ed-bd889e

 ### Content